PrestaShop/docs/src/content/1.7/development/components/router-dispatcher.md

 ### Front office routing

-The Front office controllers lie in directory `controllers/front`.
+The Front office controllers lie in the `controllers/front` directory.

 The Dispatcher match a given HTTP request with a Front Office controller.

-When you visit `/` on your shop you are being returned the Homepage.
+When you visit `/` on your shop you are being returned the Homepage, unless you have your shop installed in a subdirectory, then `/your_subdirectory` is your Homepage.

-What happened behind the scenes is that
+What happened behind the scenes is that:

 1. Your HTTP request hit the `index.php` main routing file that relies on the _Dispatcher_
 2. The Dispatcher found the right Front controller - the `IndexController`